juggie/aa-proxy-rs/README.md

 ## Current stage and plans
 This project is on early stage of development:
-The tool is currently working fine for me from Raspberry Pi boot up to initial phone connection.
+~~The tool is currently working fine for me from Raspberry Pi boot up to initial phone connection.
 It is then working stable until the phone goes out of range.
-There is left a lot of work to make it more stable and reliable, especially I am planning to add reconnecting/recovering code where it is applicable.
+There is left a lot of work to make it more stable and reliable, especially I am planning to add reconnecting/recovering code where it is applicable.~~<br>
+UPDATE: reconnecting code is now in place and working quite nice! :)

 ## How it works (technical)
 ![Hardware overview](images/aa-proxy-rs.webp)